lewagon/dotfiles/04-Front-End/09-WX-MP-Frontend/01-WX-MP-Frontend-01/README.md

 **Morning challenges**

 1. Create a Landing Page to greet users
-2. Create a View Page to display our FMC stories
+2. Create a Stories Page to display our FMC stories
-3. Improve the View page with advanced WXML
+3. Improve the Stories page with advanced WXML

 **Afternoon challenges**